jpulakka/nordpool_diff/README.md

 ---

-[^1]: Fancy way of saying that price of current hour is subtracted from average price of next few hours.
+[^1]: Fancy way of saying that ther price for current hour is subtracted from ther average price for the next few hours.